Publisher: Mattel (1982)

 on fire, but most Intellivision fans regard this as a legitimate classic.
 Playing the part a bank robber on the run, Lock N Chase was one of the first games that let you be "the bad guy".
 Granted, a furry little gremlin wearing a top hat may not match the standard profile, but those shifty eyes of his are devious!

 Lock N Chase is a thinking-man's Pac-Man.
-You're pursued by three policemen, and while you can't turn the tables on them, you can
+You're pursued by four policemen, and while you can't turn the tables on them, you can

 shut doors behind you to slow their pursuit.
 On occasion you can "trap" them, and it's even perfectly reasonable to trap yourself